JakeyGilly/JakeyGilly/README.md

 I have attended some hackathons including HackNotts 2023 and Reading Hackathon 2022

+I have organised a Capture the flag competition event for schools across Northen Ireland called <a src="https://github.com/dandabs/CodeCompCTF">IglooCode</a> with others at Queens University Belfast sponsored by Kainos and Liberty IT and developped the Capture the flag platform

 Currently I am learning Hardware and Electronics

 I am confident with Python, C, C#, C++, Java, Visual Basic, HTML, CSS, Unity and Assembly